If you do not leave New Zealand before your visa expires

 When you email your request attach a copy of the personal details page in your passport.

-There are no other documents you must provide, but it is recommended to attach copies of any supporting evidence to substantiate any claims in your request.
+There are no other documents you must provide, but it is recommended to attach copies of any supporting evidence to back up any claims in your request.

-The process for assessing your request is different from assessing a visa application.
+The process for assessing a Section 61 request is different from assessing a visa application.
 All requests are handled by a senior immigration officer at the INZ Manukau Area Office.

 Under the law, the officer has no obligation to consider your request and does not have to: